drussoperio/CoeusTestWriter/README.md

 # Coeus Test Writer

-A single-file, browser-based toolkit for writing, organizing, and creating exam questions.
+A browser-based toolkit for writing, organizing, and generating exam questions.
 No installation, backend, or account required — open the HTML file and it runs entirely client-side.

 ## Features

+- **Write questions** — type questions one at a time or paste plain numbered text; preview in JSON, CSV, GIFT, or TXT instantly.
-- **Question bank management** — add, search, sort, filter, bulk-rename, and bulk-delete questions in a JSON-based bank.
+- **Manage a bank** — load, search, filter, sort, bulk-rename, set difficulty, and bulk-delete from a JSON question bank.
-- **Randomized test generation** — pull questions per category and type, with answer-distribution balancing and consecutive-answer limits.
-- **Balanced Pick Across Categories** — auto-split target question counts evenly across every category.
-- **Versioned exports** — export generated tests as DOCX, JSON, GIFT (Moodle), CSV, or TXT, each auto-labeled with a version letter.
-- **Format converters** — convert between JSON, CSV, GIFT (Moodle), and plain numbered text, via file upload or pasted text.
+- **Design a test** — generate randomized, versioned tests with answer-distribution balancing, difficulty ratios, and per-category quotas.
+- **Convert a file** — upload any supported format (JSON, CSV, GIFT TXT, plain TXT) and export to any other format.
-- **Bank merging** — combine multiple JSON question banks into one file.
+- **Merge JSONs** — combine multiple JSON question banks into one file.
-- **Local-only storage** — banks and dark-mode preference persist via browser `localStorage`; nothing leaves the browser.
+- **Local-only storage** — question banks and preferences persist via browser `localStorage`; nothing leaves the browser.

 ## Installation